tamdrashtri/tampersonalblog/content/post/on-writing-and-inspirations.md

 Some people do write a lot despite being busy, having a full time job, or having a kid even.
 Just imagine how hard it is for Paul Kalanithi to write his memoir and experiences in times of cancer.
 I guess it was extremely hard for him.
 Yet he has no other motivations other than to write.
 It's a form of therapy and ways for people to remember him.
 At least he is not forgotten.

 When people were loving long-distance with no forms of internet, how would they know if someone is having another person or not?
 It would be so painful to give so much hope to a person who is going to marry, yet when we come back home then we realize the person we love is already with another person.

 Doing something is a form of therapy itself.
 I consider it essential.
 Doing something actively.
 Learning something too.

 Having a good app for writing helps a lot in the process, like this Forestry thing.
 They make the writing experience so much more pleasant.

+But, why blog?
+Not many blog.
+The amount of cook versus bloggers are very unbalanced toward cooks.
+It's time consuming also.
+Can take hours per day to write a blog or find an idea.

+Besides a day-to-day job, what I found is people lack a form of sharing.
+I have two apartment-mates at the moment, and